-Instructional Support Reductions - Approximately 15% (in total) reduction on Holdback Eligible Items and personnel expenses {-1.00 FTE - (\$40,345) and (\$68,971) in Recurring Operational Costs} - Board Goal 1
+Instructional Support Reductions - 5% on Holdback Eligible Items and Personnel Expenses {-1.00 FTE - (\$40,345) and (\$68,971) in Recurring Operational Costs} - Board Goal 1

 The reductions are reflected from stipends, educational & recreational supplies, machinery/equipment - additional and staff development of all budgets except instructional coaching.
 There will be no purchases of new equipment for any department.
 Funds used to support staff development in schools and special programs in schools will be reduced as well.
 Dollars normally provided to new principals to support team building/leadership activities would be reduced/eliminated.
 Support for stipends to support vertical teams would be reduced/eliminated as well.
 Stipends used to support professional development related to the Framework for Quality Learning and Professional Learning Communities as well as School net would also be reduced/eliminated.